mattgabor/gatsby-finance-blog/content/blog/credit-score/index.md

 ### Step 3: Open new accounts

-Once you’ve contacted the boogeymen & women, you can start opening new accounts to help boost your score.
+Once you’ve contacted the boogeymen 🧟, you can start opening new accounts to help boost your score.
 Initially it will be difficult to get approved for a regular credit card - but you can apply for a secured card to start (see [The 5 minute credit card guide](/credit-card-rewards)).
-From there - you should continue to open accounts and keep the ones you have open, utilizing as little as possible while keeping all accounts open and in good standing (autopay is your friend here).
+From there - you should continue to open accounts and keep the ones you have open, utilizing as little as possible while keeping all accounts open and in good standing (autopay is your friend here 👯‍♂️).

 ## Maintaining your shiny new score ✨